-First-year students (new freshmen) may be admitted to CTAS with professional status if they meet the general aptitude criteria for admission and have no deficiencies in the basic competency requirements for admission.
-First-year students admitted upon completion of the GED may be admitted with professional status if they have also achieved the minimum ACT or SAT scores required for undergraduate admission to the university.
+First-year students (new freshmen) are admitted to CTAS with professional status if they meet the general aptitude criteria for admission.
+First-year students admitted upon completion of the GED may be admitted if they have also achieved the minimum ACT or SAT scores required for undergraduate admission to the university.